 6. And another, from former Crown Ken Stewart: http://www.mlmsurvivor.com/stewart_v_gooch_comm.htm

-7. Here’s the youtube video from Andy Andrews at a major function, while he was still an active IBO, and shortly before he was terminated: http://www.amquix.info/video/Andy_Andrews_quixtar_part1.wmv and http://www.amquix.info/video/Andy_Andrews_quixtar_part2.wmv.
-There are 2 key parts, both on part 2.
-At the 2 minute mark, Andy admits several times more is made from tools than from Amway, and a couple minutes later states Amway mandates only 2% of IBOs should make money from tools, and the other 98% shouldn’t even know there is an opportunity to make money from tools.
+7. Here’s the youtube video from Andy Andrews at a major function, while he was still an active IBO, and shortly before he was terminated: https://www.youtube.com/watch?v=d0iFUaiI2hY There are At the 2 minute mark, Andy admits several times more is made from tools than from Amway, and a couple minutes later states Amway mandates only 2% of IBOs should make money from tools, and the other 98% shouldn’t even know there is an opportunity to make money from tools.
 Can YOU say RICO FRAUD??!?

-8. One more, from former Diamond Bo Short (the transcript and video links from the 2004 Dateline show are below):
+8. Another one, from former Diamond Bo Short (the transcript and video links from the 2004 Dateline show are below):

 9. Read every link on this page for a full understanding of the size and scope of the Amway Tool Scam: